adelphi-ed-tech/au-courses/courses/school-networks.md

 of individuals versus the group.
 We'll take a look at some of the ethical concerns in "big tech", and also investigate how these same concerns appear in the context of schools and other educational institutions.

+**Week 5 Guiding Questions:**

+1. How do school systems balance student privacy and autonomy, with safety and learning efficiency?
+2. What are the key ethical concerns of embedding corporate interests (and technology) into public spaces like schools?

 **Read:**